-Third, if the return on rate base method was applied, Four Lakes could be left with insufficient funds to cover operating expenses in the event revenues or expenses vary from staff's estimates.
-Therefore, the margin should provide adequate revenue to protect against potential variability in revenues and expenses.
+Third, if the return on rate base method was applied, Four Lakes could be left with insufficient funds to cover operating expenses in the event revenues or expenses vary from our estimates.
+Therefore, the margin shall provide adequate revenue to protect against potential variability in revenues and expenses.
 If the Utility's operating expenses increase or revenues decrease, Four Lakes may not have the funds required for day-to-day operations.
-Using a 10 percent margin in this docket produces an operating margin of \$18,476, which is above the suggested cap of

-\$10,000.
-As such, staff recommends a 5.41 percent margin in this case, resulting in a \$10,000 operating margin.
+Using a 10 percent margin in this docket produces an operating margin of \$18,476, which is above the suggested cap of \$10,000.
+As such, we find a 5.41 percent margin in this case, resulting in a \$10,000 operating margin.

-In conclusion, staff believes the above factors show that the Utility needs a higher margin of revenue over operating expenses than the traditional return on rate base method would allow.
-Therefore, in order to provide Four Lakes with adequate cash flow to provide some assurance of safe and reliable service, staff recommends application of the operating ratio methodology at a margin of 5.41 percent of O&M expense for determining the revenue requirements.
+In conclusion, we find the above factors show that the Utility needs a higher margin of revenue over operating expenses than the traditional return on rate base method would allow.
+Therefore, in order to provide Four Lakes with adequate cash flow to provide some assurance of safe and reliable service, we find the application of the operating ratio methodology at a margin of 5.41 percent of O&M expense shall be used for determining the revenue requirements.